Sound Automation of Magic Wands (extended version): A Logical Framework for Packaging Wands

-\asout{Finally, }The $\mathit{Extract}$ rule \as{(applicable}\asout{states that,} at any step of a derivation\as{), expresses that} we can extract permissions (\asout{represented by }the \asout{stable} state\footnote{We explain formally in \appref{app:context} the notion of a stable state\as{, which is a technicality of our general state model; in standard SL and many variants, all states are stable.}\asout{ and why the extracted state $\sigma_w$ must be stable.
-Informally, it means that $\sigma_w$ only contains the values of heap locations to which it has some permission.}} $\sigma_w$) from the outer state $\sigma_0$, and combine them with \thibault{the first element of each} pair of states in the witness set.
-Note that \asout{we remove }$(\sigma_A, \sigma_B)$ \as{is removed} from the witness set if $\sigma_A \oplus \sigma_B$ is not compatible with $\sigma_w$.
-In such cases, adding $\sigma_w$ to $\sigma_A$ would create a pair in the witness set \as{representing}\asout{that represents} a state in which the wand cannot be applied.
-Consequently, \as{there is no need}\asout{we do not have} to establish the right-hand side of the wand for this pair and \as{our logic correspondingly removes} it.
-Finally, \as{the rule requires that} we reduce the assertion $A$ in the new context.
+The $\mathit{Extract}$ rule (applicable at any step of a derivation), expresses that we can extract permissions (the state\footnote{We explain formally in \happref{D} the notion of a stable state, which is a technicality of our general state model; in standard SL\tout{ and many variants}, all states are stable.} $\sigma_w$) from the outer state $\sigma_0$, and combine them with the first element of each pair of states in the witness set.
+Note that $(\sigma_A, \sigma_B)$ is removed from the witness set if $\sigma_A \oplus \sigma_B$ is not compatible with $\sigma_w$.
+In such cases, adding $\sigma_w$ to $\sigma_A$ would create a pair in the witness set representing a state in which the wand cannot be applied.
+Consequently, there is no need to establish the right-hand side of the wand for this pair and our logic correspondingly removes it.
+Finally, the rule requires that we reduce the assertion $A$ in the new context.